The-Balance-FFXIV/balance-static/content/jobs/melee/viper/intermediate-guide.md

 ### 2.1.1 Two Minute Burst Windows

-There are three primary sequences that we can use to put two Reawakens into party buffs, henceforth referred to as Double Reawaken windows.
+There are two primary sequences that we can use to put two Reawakens into party buffs, henceforth referred to as Double Reawaken windows.
 To set up each window, it is assumed that four Rattling Coils and three twinblade combos have been used between each burst window.
 (Please note that the 6-8 min section only uses two Rattling Coils, and the 8-10 min section uses six as a direct result of having an extra Reawaken at around 7:00.
 This is discussed more later in this guide.)
 Furthermore, at least 30 seconds of Noxious Gnash is required to complete these windows without the debuff falling off.
 It is recommended to use Dread Fang to start your final dual wield combo before entering Reawaken.

 The simplest way to set up your dual wield combo for an upcoming two minute burst window is to use Serpents Ire as a timer.
 Around 15s left on Ire’s cooldown, you should start a dual wield combo.
 After completing that combo, start another combo with Dread Fangs.
 This will ensure that there is enough time on Noxious Gnash to last through the burst window.
 These combos need to be dual wield combos, and not twinblade combos, in order to maintain the combo finisher buff through the burst window.
 Twinblade combo instead would cause it to fall off, or in some permutations where it doesn't fall off, delay the second Ouroboros out of party buffs.
 If this is not enough, start the previous combo with Dread Fangs as well.
 From there, follow the burst windows below.